sky-chaser-high/adobe-illustrator-scripts/README.md

 3. Enter the number of times to repeat.
 4. Enter the offset values.

-> [!NOTE]
+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
-> The units of the offset value depend on the ruler units.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher